 The Baptistery of San Giovani in Siena is situated in the piazza of the same name and was built between 1316 and 1325 close to the base of the apse of the Duomo.
 The unfinished façade dates back to the second half of the 14th century while the inside, completed in 1325, was decorated with remarkable sculptures and paintings throughout the 15th century.

-The most important of these works is the celebrated baptismal font, a masterpiece of the early Tuscan Renaissance, and attributed to Jacopo della Quercia.
-The basin is hexagonal and decorated with gilded bronze panels depicting scenes from the life of Saint John the Baptist which were executed by Jacopo della Quercia, Turino di Sano, Giovanni dii Turino, Lorenzo Ghiberti, and Donatello, and interspersed by statues of the virtues (Faith and Hope are by Donatello, the others are by Giovanni di Turino and Goro di Neroccio).
+The most important work kept in the baptistery is definitely the famous baptismal font, a masterpiece from the early Tuscan Renaissance, made based on the designs of Jacopo della Quercia.
+The hexagonal basin is decorated with bronze panels with scenes from the life of St. John the Baptist, carved by Jacopo della Quercia, Turino di Sano, Giovanni di Turino, Lorenzo Ghiberti and Donatello, interposed with statues of virtue (Faith and Hope are the work of Donatello, the others are by Giovanni di Turino and Goro di Neroccio).

 The ciborium is decorated with four bronze music angels by Donatello and Giovanni di Turino, found on top of a small statue of St. John the Baptist and decorated with low-reliefs by Jacopo.

 Among the other notable works inside the baptistery, there is the statue from the workshop of Giovanni Pisano, the triptych of the Madonna with Saints and Stories of Saint Stefano by Andrea Vanni and Giovanni di Paolo and frescoes by Vecchietta with the articles of the creed.